-Lead Exploit Developer
+Lead Exploit Developer at Rapid7

 Rapid7’s offensive R+D team is responsible for keeping Metasploit the world's most popular exploitation framework, and for producing vulnerability and offensive research that propels the security ecosystem forward.
 Earlier this year, we released MSF 5 after a long pause between major versions.
 Now, we're thinking about the content and capabilities offensive operators need in MSF 6—from new exploits and innovative payloads to more intuitive targeting and stealthier movement within modern environments.